-The analgesic effect of peppermint oil (10% in ethanol) was investigated in 32 healthy subjects in a double blind placebo-controlled, randomized, four-fold crossover study.
+The analgesic effect of peppermint oil (10% in ethanol) was investigated in thirty two (32) healthy subjects in a double blind placebo-controlled, randomised, four-fold crossover study.
 Neurophysiological, psychological and experimental algesimetric parameters were investigated.
 Four different test preparations were applied to large areas of the forehead and temples using a small sponge.
 Preparations containing peppermint with or without Eucalyptus were superior in pain reduction and had a muscle relaxing and mentally relaxing effect.
 (Göbel et al., 1994, 1995).

-Compared to the application of placebo, 10% peppermint oil in ethanol solution significantly reduced the clinical headache intensity already after 15 minutes (p < 0.01).
-This significant clinical reduction of the pain intensity continued over the one-hour observation period (Göbel et al., 1994, 1995)
+Compared to the application of placebo, 10% peppermint oil in ethanol solution significantly reduced the clinical headache intensity already after 15 minutes (p<0.01).
+This clinically significant reduction in pain intensity was sustained over the one-hour observation period (Göbel et al., 1994, 1995).

-The effect of a locally applied peppermint oil preparation on tension-type headache was examined in the design of a randomized, placebo-controlled double-blind crossover study.
-The preparation was tested against both the reference substance acetaminophen and to the corresponding placebo.
+The effect of a locally applied peppermint oil preparation on tension-type headache was examined in the design of a randomised, placebo-controlled double-blind crossover study.
+The preparation was tested against both the reference substance acetaminophen and the corresponding placebo.
 The liquid test preparation contained 10 g of peppermint oil and ethanol (90%) ad 100 (test preparation LI 170, Lichtwer Pharma, Berlin); the placebo was a 90% ethanol solution to which traces of peppermint oil were added for blinding purposes.
 The reference preparation contained 500 mg acetaminophen; the placebo tablet was identical to the verum in size and appearance.
-The study included the analysis of 164 headache attacks of 41 patients of both sexes ranging between 18 and 65 years of age, suffering from tension-type headache in accordance with the IHS classification, for 14, 12 years on 4, 99 days per month.
-No other medication was allowed with possible effect on the symptoms.
-The patients were accepted in the order of appearance in the out-patient clinic and went through examination phases 1,2,3 and 4 in a balance sequence according to the randomization schedule (Latin squares).
-A minimum interval of 24h between two subsequent episodes had to be respected.
+The study included the analysis of 164 headache attacks of fory one (41) patients of both sexes ranging between 18 and 65 years of age, suffering from tension-type headache in accordance with the IHS classification, for 14, 12 years on 4.
+99 days per month.
+No other medication with possible effect on the symptoms was allowed.
+The patients were accepted in the order of appearance in the out-patient clinic and went through examination phases 1, 2, 3 and 4 in a balance sequence according to the randomization schedule (Latin squares).
+A minimum interval of 24h between two subsequent episodes had to beobserved.
 Cutaneous application consisted of spreading the oil largely across forehead and temples and repeated twice (after 15 and 30 minutes).
-The patients rated their pain intensities according to a standardized category rating scale -0 (no pain) to 4 (severe).
-Compared to the application of placebo, the 10% peppermint oil in ethanol solution significantly reduced the clinical headache intensity already after 15 minutes (p < 0.01).
-This significant clinical reduction of the pain intensity continued over the one hour observation period.
-Acetaminophen, too, proved to be efficient compared to placebo (p < 0, 01).
-There was no significant difference between the efficacy of 1,000 mg of acetaminophen and 10% peppermint oil in ethanol solution (Göbel et al, 1996)
+The patients rated their pain intensities according to a standardised categorical rating scale - 0 (no pain) to 4 (severe).
+The 10% peppermint oil in ethanol solution significantly reduced the clinical headache intensity already after 15 minutes (p < 0.01), compared to placebo.
+This clinically significant reduction in pain intensity was sustained over the one-hour observation period.
+Acetaminophen, too, proved to be efficient compared to placebo (p < 0.01).
+There was no statistically significant difference between the efficacy of 1000 mg of acetaminophen and 10% peppermint oil in ethanol solution (Göbel et al., 1996).

-The topical application of peppermint oil produces a prolonged cold sensation at the local of application, by the stimulation of the cold-sensitive receptors, giving an analgesic effect.
+The topical application of peppermint oil produces a prolonged cold sensation at the site of application, by the stimulation of the cold-sensitive receptors, generating an analgesic effect.

-Safety data were available for 150 Patients without AE 's.
+Safety data were available for one hundred fifty (150) Patients without AE's.